NanoSprout – Smart media use in the digital age

 Brainstorming solutions

-1. Website that allows parents to search for specific apps and access a report with expert and community-based reviews.
-Parents would use this platform either because they want specific details on a particular app, or they’re seeking to browse through, and discover apps with a personalized experience.
+1. App review website: Allows parents to search for specific apps and access reports with expert and community-based reviews.
+Parents can use this platform to find detailed insights on a particular app or browse personalized recommendations.

-Due to time constraints, I have chosen to focus on the first interface – the website.
+Note: Due to time constraints, I chose to focus on the first interface—the website.

 Storyboarding